airbytehq/quickstarts/airbyte_dbt_airflow_bigquery/README.md

 ### 5.2.
 Setting up dbt to run in Airflow

-To run dbt in Airflow, we're using [Astronomer Cosmos](https://astronomer.github.io/astronomer-cosmos/), a library to run dbt parse DAGs and Task Groups from dbt models, besides adding support for using Airflow connections instead of dbt profiles.
-It also runs tests immediately after a model is done.
+We use [Astronomer Cosmos](https://astronomer.github.io/astronomer-cosmos/) to integrate dbt with Airflow.
+This library parses DAGs and Task Groups from dbt models, and allows us to use Airflow connections instead of dbt profiles.
+Additionally, it runs tests automatically after each model is completed.

 To set it up, we've created the file `orchestration/airflow/config/dbt_config.py` with the necessary configurations.

 In this file we're setting up the following:

 - **project_config**: The path to the dbt project folder.
 In our case, it's mounted into `/opt/airflow/dbt_project`.
-- **google_config**: The configuration that parses a Airflow connection into a dbt profile.
+- **google_config**: The configuration that parses an Airflow connection into a dbt profile.
 Here we need to set the `conn_id` (it's `dbt_file_connection` by default) and the dataset, locations and any other dbt connection configuration.
 We're using the  `GoogleCloudServiceAccountFileProfileMapping`, which is created by a connection that uses the Keyfile path.
 If you used the Keyfile JSON, you can use the `GoogleCloudServiceAccountDictProfileMapping` instead.
 - **profile_config**: The configuration that uses a profile mapping and exports it to be used by the cosmos operators.

 ## 6. Orchestrating with Airflow